List of Iggy Arbuckle characters: Major appearances

-SpiffSpiff, voiced by Derek McGrath, is a street cleaning skunk.
-He wears a greenish-beige hat, a beige shirt, brown trousers, and is usually seen carrying a trash-picking stick.
+SpiffSpiff is a street cleaning striped skunk who is usually seen carrying a trash-picking stick.
+Like other skunks, Spiff does not have a chance of smell, not even his tail can fart.

+Appearance

+Spiff is a striped skunk with black and white fur and brown eyes.
+He wears a greenish-beige hat, a beige shirt and brown trousers.

 Occupations

 Spiff's duty is to keep the Kook clean, and he takes this job very seriously, even going so far as to clean up after others when he's away from Mooseknuckle.
 He gets extremely angry whenever anyone litters, rather than properly dispose of their trash.
 He considers tourists to be a problem, since they tend to be careless litterbugs.
 Even so, he grows bored and restless when there's a long period in which no one litters.
 In his spare time, he uses the tin cans he recycles to make little statues and figurines, as seen in "Art For Iggy's Sake".
 As a second job, he occasionally writes articles for the Kookamunga Scoop, Mooseknuckle's local news magazine.